Baby Carrier Basics

 3. Latch - latch baby on to the nipple/feed baby.

-ALWAYS bring baby back up and in sight when done feeding, do not leave baby in the lowered position.
+ALWAYS bring baby back to the in sight & upright when done feeding, do not leave baby in the lowered position.